3.759.600 DKK donated in total Donations are updated manually

 He is no longer minister of justice.

-Current minister is Nick Hækkerup, so he is party to the lawsuit.
-Data retention was equally illegal when Søren Pind (V), Mette Frederiksen (S), Karen Hækkerup (S), Morten Bødskov (S), Brian Arthur Mikkelsen (K) and Søren Pape (K) held the office.
+Current minister is Peter Hummelgaard, so he is party to the lawsuit.
+Data retention was equally illegal when Søren Pind (V), Mette Frederiksen (S), Karen Hækkerup (S), Morten Bødskov (S), Brian Arthur Mikkelsen (K), Søren Pape (K), Nick Hækkerup (S) and Mattias Tesfaye (S) held the office.
 It is not a political issue.
 It is about honouring the law and not violating the fundamental rights.

 Pape was special because he wrote an illegal letter, requiring the telco network owners to continue to retain data.
 This was a violation of the constitution, but the same document states that only parliament can hold him responsible.